Port scanners are a crucial tool in the investigation of any remote or local network’s security.

 Operating Systems Supported:

-The LanSweeper IP scanner is one of the best port scanners for beginners.
-It’ll use the information present about currently available ports to give you a detailed outlook of your network.
+The LanSweeper IP scanner is one of the best network scanners for beginners.
+It’ll use the information present about currently available active IP addresses to give you a detailed outlook of your network.

 Its biggest perk is its user-friendly interface, rivaled only by the SolarWind Port Scanner.
 It’s also very versatile when it comes to the protocols it uses, with the list containing the likes of HTTP, SSH, FTP, SNMP, and WMI.